Welcome!

 The Rev. Mark Chambers

 We remember with prayers of thanksgiving the clergy who have died this year.
-We invite you to watch the video as you reflect on their lives and offer your prayers.
+We invite you to take a moment of silence as you reflect on their lives and offer your prayers.

 May their souls, and the souls of all departed, through the mercy of God, rest in peace.